-Your landlord usually requires you to fill out an application, wherein he runs a credit check and may contact references, but have you conducted your own investigation on your landlord?
-This is essential, because you will be in a relationship for this person for the duration of your lease, maybe longer if you decide to renew.
-There's a reason I made this number one on the list - it's important!
+Your landlord usually requires you to fill out an application wherein they run a credit check and may contact references, but have you conducted your own investigation on your landlord?
+This is essential, because you will be in a relationship with this person for the duration of your lease—maybe longer if you decide to renew.
+There's a reason I made this number one on the list.
+It's important!

-If you speak to current and former renters, you can find out a lot about your landlord and how he does business.
-The biggest question: “Does he perform necessary repairs?”
+If you speak to current and former renters, you can find out a lot about your landlord and how they do business.
+The biggest question: “Does the landlord perform necessary repairs?”

-You don’t have to think “ghetto” to think “slumlord” (see definition).
+You don’t have to think “ghetto” to think “slumlord” (see definition below).
 On a lesser scale, a landlord who basically disappears after the signing of your lease is someone you want to avoid.
-No one is going to know this better than his current or former tentants.
-Start asking around - the condition of your new unit depends on it.
+No one is going to know this better than their current or former tenants.
+Start asking around—the condition of your new unit depends on it.

-A good landlord will understand basic wear and tear on a residence and provide necessary upkeep like painting of shutters & replacing any warn out plumbing, etc. When you are paying rent, you are entitled to a clean, healthly, safe place to live.
+A good landlord will understand basic wear and tear on a residence and provide necessary upkeep like painting of shutters and replacing any worn-out plumbing, etc. When you are paying rent, you are entitled to a clean, healthy, safe place to live.

 n. unscrupulous landlord who milks a property without concern for tenants, neighborhoods or their own long term interests.
-Slumlords overcharge for property in poor neighborhoods that is kept in poor repair and allowed to deteriorate.” - USlegal.com
+Slumlords overcharge for property in poor neighborhoods that is kept in poor repair and allowed to deteriorate.

 2. Inspect in Detail